vmartinyan/MOJ-Portal/wp-content/plugins/widget-shortcode/readme.txt

 * Fix notice messages regarding unregistered widgets

 = 0.2.8 =
 * Fix bug where widget titles do not show.
-Thanks websitedons!
+Thanks @websitedons!

 = 0.2.7 =
-* update how the shortcode code is displayed to avoid potential problems; thanks websitedons!
+* update how the shortcode code is displayed to avoid potential problems; thanks @websitedons!

 = 0.2.6 =
 * Fix for possible notice message